chintanavs/Data-Visualization-with-Django/README.md

 To run this project:
 1. Goto file directory and open the terminal
 2. Type: python3 manage.py runserver
-3. Open browser and type localhost:8000/dashboard
+3. Open the browser and type localhost:8000/dashboard

 Here are some images of the visualizations: